 - Video cameras operate in all prisons and you will be filmed during your prison visit.

-- Any person caught trying to bring a banned substance (refer to FAQs for a list of banned items) or item into a prison may be charged by police and may be refused entry on future visits to the prison.
+- There are a number of different searching methods we use on our staff and visitors entering a prison and these include the use of: Drug Detection Dogs (DDD); electronic equipment (such as metal detectors and drug particle detectors); pat-down searches; and strip searches.
+Any person caught trying to bring a banned substance or item (refer to FAQs for a list of banned items) into a prison may be charged by police and may be refused entry on future visits to the prison.

 Visiting hours at prisons vary depending on whether the prisoner is remanded or sentenced, and appointments should be made up to 24 hours in advance, where possible.
 To find visit details for individual prisons including how to get there, visit Prison locations.